 ANTH 4303 (3).
 POLITICAL ECONOMY OF HEALTH.
-Course explores topics in health and healing from a political economy perspective.
-Addresses social and economic factors influencing culture change, health and healing practices within a society.
+Explores topics in health and healing from a political economy perspective.
+Addresses social and economic factors influencing culture change, health, and healing practices within a society.
 Examines health inequities around the globe.
-Prerequisites: ANTH 2301, ANTH 3301 or approval by instructor.
+Prerequisites: ANTH 2301, 3301 or approval of instructor.